AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 ## Schedule the sending {#schedule}

->[!CONTEXTUALHELP]
->id="acw_deliveries_email_schedule"
->title="Schedule the sending"
->abstract="Define the date and the exact time for your sending.
-By choosing the most appropriate time for your marketing message, you can maximise open rates."

 To schedule the sending of the email, open your email delivery and browse to the **Schedule** section.
-Use the **[!UICONTROL Enable scheduling]** toggle to activate it and set the desired date and time for sending.
-Once you send the delivery, the actual sending will start on the contact date you have defined.

-By default, the **[!UICONTROL Enable confirmation before sending]** option is enabled.
-This option requires you to confirm the sending before the email is sent at the scheduled date and time.
-If you need to send the email automatically on the scheduled date and time, you can disable this option.

 ![](assets/schedule.png)

+Learn how to schedule the delivery sending in [this section](../msg/gs-messages.md#gs-schedule)

 ## Preview and test the email {#preview-test}